jupyterlite/jupyterlite/docs/configuring.md

 jupyter lite list
 ```

-See a detailed listing of all of the currently-known tasks.
+See a detailed listing of all currently-known tasks.

 ### Build